A practical guide to setting up a Confluence GPT in 2026

 What is a Confluence GPT?

 A Confluence GPT isn't some off-the-shelf product.
-It’s more of a concept: using a large language model (like the one that powers ChatGPT) to create a conversational search tool for your Confluence content.
+It’s more of a concept: Using a large language model (like the one that powers ChatGPT) to create a conversational search tool for your Confluence content.
 Instead of typing keywords and getting a list of pages to sift through, you can ask complex questions in plain English and get a direct, synthesized answer.

 Approaches to building a Confluence GPT

-There are a few different paths you can take to bring AI into your Confluence workspace, and each one comes with its own mix of pros, cons, and headaches.
+There are a few different paths you can take to bring AI into your Confluence workspace, and each one comes with its own mix of pros, cons, and considerations.
 Let's break down the most common approaches so you can figure out what makes sense for you.

 Atlassian's native AI (Rovo)